Private Landlords and Tenants

 Houses in Multiple Occupation

-All tenants living in accommodation which is shared with other people and households (HMOs) should follow the current Public Health England guidance
+All tenants living in accommodation which is shared with other people and households (HMOs) should follow the current government guidance

 Communication between landlords and tenants should be honest and open to ensure the safety of all tenants and any persons visiting the property for emergency repairs and maintenance.